What is Azure VPN Gateway?

-Creating a virtual network gateway can take up to 45 minutes to complete.
-When you create a virtual network gateway, gateway VMs are deployed to the gateway subnet and configured with the settings that you specify.
-After you create a VPN gateway, you can create an IPsec/IKE VPN tunnel connection between that VPN gateway and another VPN gateway (VNet-to-VNet), or create a cross-premises IPsec/IKE VPN tunnel connection between the VPN gateway and an on-premises VPN device (Site-to-Site).
+When you create a VPN gateway, gateway VMs are deployed to the gateway subnet and configured with the settings that you specified.
+This process can take 45 minutes or more to complete, depending on the gateway SKU that you selected.
+After you create a VPN gateway, you can configure connections.
+For example, you can create an IPsec/IKE VPN tunnel connection between that VPN gateway and another VPN gateway (VNet-to-VNet), or create a cross-premises IPsec/IKE VPN tunnel connection between the VPN gateway and an on-premises VPN device (Site-to-Site).
 You can also create a Point-to-Site VPN connection (VPN over OpenVPN, IKEv2, or SSTP), which lets you connect to your virtual network from a remote location, such as from a conference or from home.

 A VPN gateway connection relies on multiple resources that are configured with specific settings.
 Most of the resources can be configured separately, although some resources must be configured in a certain order.

-It's important to know that there are different configurations available for VPN gateway connections.
-You need to determine which configuration best fits your needs.
-For example, Point-to-Site, Site-to-Site, and coexisting ExpressRoute/Site-to-Site connections all have different instructions and configuration requirements.
-For information about design and to view connection topology diagrams, see Design.
+Because you can create multiple connection configurations using VPN Gateway, you need to determine which configuration best fits your needs.
+Point-to-Site, Site-to-Site, and coexisting ExpressRoute/Site-to-Site connections all have different instructions and configuration requirements.
+For connection diagrams and corresponding links to configuration steps, see VPN Gateway design.

 |Azure Supported Services||Cloud Services and Virtual Machines||Cloud Services and Virtual Machines||Services list|